tony-nz/capacitor-google-maps/CUSTOM_INFO_WINDOWS.md

 ## Styling Tips

 - Use hex colors for consistent styling across devices
-- Keep button text short and descriptive
 - Consider the contrast between text and background colors
-- The info window has a fixed width of 200 points but height adjusts to content
+- The info window has a preferred width of 250 points but adjusts based on content
+- Text sizes are specified in points (typical range: 12-20 points)
+- HTML content supports basic formatting but keep it simple for best results